Skip to main content

 What is This Whole IoT Thing? – Part 1

-Everywhere you turn, it seems like everything has the potential to connect to everything.
-This, often, gets referred to as the Internet of Things (IoT) but that title just seems to confuse many.
-So, what is IoT, what is the big deal about it and does it matter to you?
-This blog is the first part of a two part blog where we dig into these questions.
+Everywhere you look, it seems like everything has the potential to connect to everything else.
+This phenomenon is often referred to as the Internet of Things (IoT), but the term can be confusing.
+So, what is IoT, why is it important, and does it matter to you?
+This blog is the first part of a two-part series where we explore these questions.

 Continue reading